Maryam-Sayadi/bioinformatics-workbook/dataWrangling/fastaq-manipulations/retrieve-fasta-sequences-using-sequence-ids.md

 # Retrieve FASTA sequences using sequence IDs
 ## 1. cdbfasta/cdbyank
 This is a tutorial for using file-based hashing tools (`cdbfasta` and `cdbyank`) that can be used for creating indices for quick retrieval of any particular sequences from large multi-FASTA files.
 Use `cdbfasta` to create the index file for a multi-FASTA file and `cdbyank` to pull records based on that index file.
-To create a index file for the large multi-FASTA file
+To create an index file for the large multi-FASTA file
 ```
 module load <name of cdbfasta module on your system>
 cdbfasta /path/to/the/largeFASTA.fa